Deprecated page: This page has been deprecated in favor of newer terminology and technology. Please see the updated page.

 libvirtd Unix group on the KVM host, and

-$KVM_HOST is the IP of your KVM host.
+$KVM_HOST_IP is the IP of your KVM host.

 maas user on your rack controllers will issue all virsh commands.
 Therefore, you’ll need to set up SSH public keys on every rack controller for user

-To do this, first create SSH keys on all rack controllers:
+If you installed MAAS via packages, first create SSH keys on all rack controllers:

 sudo chsh -s /bin/bash maas sudo su - maas ssh-keygen -t rsa -N ''